pinglainstitute/energy-gdp-emissions/README.md

 Combined the rankings of the performance of those models and the ranking of the average results were shown to identify the overall ranking of features.

+6 features were selected since the data for each country contain 39 samples.
+(The data has values for each year and the starting year was trimmed to 1965).

 * [Result Summary](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/results/02_results/uni_model_summary.csv)
 * [Filtered Overall Ranking for Features](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/results/02_results/overall_feature_ranking.csv)